MicrosoftDocs/Viva/Viva/insights/org-team-insights/teamwork-habits.md

 audience: Admin
 ---

-# Teamwork habits
+# Team insights

 ***Applies to**: Users who have a premium Microsoft Viva Insights license with an [applicable service plan](../personal/Overview/plans-environments.md)*

-You can see insights and suggested actions based on your personal habits in **Teamwork habits** within the Microsoft Viva Insights app.
+You can see insights and suggested actions based on your personal habits in **Culture** within the Microsoft Viva Insights app.
 You can also learn how your habits impact your team while getting suggestions on how to foster team culture.

 To learn how to create a team, refer to [Manage your team](#manage-your-team).